Spite house: Waldorf Hotel, New York City

+Salem Spite House, Salem, MA

-At some point before 1898, a home was erected in Salem, Massachusetts, to "cut off the view of a neighbor".
+At some point before 1898, a house was erected in Salem, Massachusetts, to "cut off the view of a neighbor".
 After the owner died, his heirs agreed in 1898 to have the Salem Spite House torn down to avoid a "vexatious lawsuit with the obnoxious neighbor".

+Collinsville Spite House, Collinsville, CT

-In the 19th century, a Collinsville, Connecticut, butcher feuded with his neighbor.
+In the 19th century, a butcher in Collinsville, Connecticut, feuded with his neighbor.
 To spite his neighbor, the butcher built between their adjoining houses a narrow, two-story structure with windows covered by Venetian blinds.
 The wooden building located between 23 and 25 River St. was the width of a standard stairway and allowed the butcher to block the sun to the neighbor's home and block the neighbor's view of the butcher's property at will.
 The butcher's son got along with the family next door and eventually tore down the Collinsville Spite House.

+Freeport Spite House, Freeport, NY

-Also in the 19th century, a Freeport, New York, developer who opposed all of Freeport being laid out in a grid, put up a Victorian house virtually overnight on a triangular plot at the corner of Lena Avenue and Wilson Place to spite the grid designers.
+Also in the 19th century, a Freeport, New York, developer who opposed all of Freeport's being laid out in a grid put up a Victorian house virtually overnight on a triangular plot at the corner of Lena Avenue and Wilson Place to spite the grid designers.
 The Freeport Spite House is still standing and occupied.

+Alameda Spite House, Alameda, CA

 At the turn of the 20th century, the city of Alameda, California, took a large portion of Charles Froling's land to build a street.
 Froling had planned to build his dream house on the plot of land he received through inheritance.
-To spite the city and an unsympathetic neighbor, Froling built a house 10 ft deep, 54 ft long and 20 ft high on the tiny strip of land left to him.
+To spite both the city and an unsympathetic neighbor, Froling built a house 10 ft deep, 54 ft long and 20 ft high on the tiny strip of land left to him.
+He cantilevered the front-facing second story both to maximize floor space and preclude encroachment on zoning setbacks.
 The Alameda Spite House is still standing and occupied.
-He cantilevered the front-facing second story to maximize floor space while avoiding encroachment on zoning setbacks.